Alvearie/hri-flink-validation-passthrough/README.md

 ### Building
 From the base directory, run `./gradlew clean build`.
 This will download dependencies and run all the unit tests.

-This depends on the `flink-pipeline-core` [GitHub repo](https://github.com/Alvearie/hri-flink-pipeline-core) and its published packages.
+This depends on the `hri-flink-pipeline-core` [GitHub repo](https://github.com/Alvearie/hri-flink-pipeline-core) and its published packages.

 ```
 hri-flink-validation-passthrough % ./gradlew clean build